 1. Prep and Pulse

-Line two or three heavy baking sheets with parchment paper or Silpat mats and set aside.
+Line two or three heavy baking sheets with parchment paper or silicone mats.
+Set aside.

 In a food processor, pulse the powdered sugar and almond meal until the mixture looks like fine powder.
 Set aside.